 • An anonymous tip line will be made available to report possible violations of safety protocols.

-Q: Will the All-Star break include NBA All-Star 2021 in Indianapolis as planned?
+Q: When was the All-Star break and did it include NBA All-Star 2021 in Indianapolis as planned?

 Negotiations with free agents began at 6 p.m.
 ET on Nov.
 20, with signings permitted starting at 12:01 p.m.
 ET on Nov.
 22. That is a quicker window than usual for free agency in the NBA, which typically has about a week spanning the start of talks and the beginning of signings.